How the adjective ‘unknown’ became a crucial contributor to the Christian doctrine of tongues.

 This phrase did not exist in early Christian literature but began to surface in the 13th century and rose to prominence in English Bible translations during the Reformation.

 Misunderstandings of the Christian practice of tongues can be traced at least to the eighth century.
 The Venerable Bede commented on Acts 2:4 how the Greek should be understood as aliis linguis (other languages) rather than variis linguis (various languages).
 Bede believed that Pentecost was not about people understanding the languages being spoken, but a fulfilment of Isaiah 28:11, where the people heard languages they did not know.
 Aliis suited this position better.(1) MPL.
 Vol. 92.
 Bedæ Venerabilis: Liber Retractionis In Actus Apostolorum.
 Col. 999.

 The first known reference to unknown tongue or alternatively translated, unknown language, can be found by the great 13th century Catholic teacher, Thomas Aquinas:

 “I give thanks to God that I speak more than you all,” and it is being said, “they were speaking in various languages, etc.” (Acts 2:4) and many more had obtained this gift from God in the early Church, but in Corinth because they were curious, they were more cheerfully wanting this gift than the gift of prophecy.
 Because it is now being said here to speak in a tongue, the Apostle means in an unknown language, and not having these things explained, as if he was to speak in the German tongue to some Gallic [person] and the result that it is not explained, this is speaking in a tongue.
 From whence all speech having not been understood nor explained, no matter what it is, is specifically speaking in a tongue.(2) My translation from S. Thomae Opera.
 Robert Busa, S.I. ed.
 Fromman-Holzboog.
 1980.
 Reportationes 088 R1C cp 14 Pg.
 387 lc1.
-For more information on Thomas Aquinas on the dogma of tongues see Thomas Aquinas on the Miracle of Tongues Intro.
+For more information on Thomas Aquinas on the doctrine of tongues see Thomas Aquinas on the Miracle of Tongues Intro.